 An analysis of the output by industry sectors in Gunnedah Shire in 2018/19 shows the three largest industries were:

 - Agriculture, Forestry and Fishing (289 million or 22.9%)

 In combination these three industries accounted for $591 million in total or 46.8% of the total output by total industry in the Gunnedah Shire.

 In comparison, the same 3 industries in New South Wales accounted for 2.0% in Agriculture, Forestry and Fishing; 2.5% in Mining; and 12.7% in Construction.

 The major differences between output by industries in the Gunnedah Shire and New South Wales were:

-The largest changes in the output by industries between 2012/13 and 2017/18 in the Gunnedah Shire were for:
+The largest change in output by industries between 2013/14 and 2018/19 in the Gunnedah Shire was for: